llastowka-usgs/hazdev-gis/documentation.md

 For more information about the project itself please visit: http://earthquake.usgs.gov/data/dyfi/ <br>

 30 Day Significant Earthquake Did You Feel It?
 Feed: http://earthquake.usgs.gov/arcgis/rest/services/eq/dyfi_30DaySignificant/MapServer <br>
 This service contains aggregated DYFI? responses for events within the last 30 days.
 The responses are geographically aggregated into 1km and 10km boxes.
-It is updated every 15 minutes in real-time.
+It is updated hourly.
 NOTE: This service runs on 2 servers that operate independently of each other.
 Some inconsistencies in data may occasionally be found over short periods of time due to different processing intervals, server maintenance, and other variables.<br>

 Note: Documentation and Python code outlining the process of deploying these near real-time services on a local GIS server can be found in the "NearRealTimeLiveFeedCode" folder of this Github repository.